 The stone in the urinary tract is a very common disease.
 It is estimated that between 10 and 12 percent of the population suffers some episode of the disease throughout his life and seeks kidney stone treatment in Noida, Greater Noida, Ghaziabad.
 It is more common in men and predominates in people with sedentary occupations or habits or in people with great exposure to heat (bakers, stokers, etc.).

-What the primary goal of kidney stone treatment in Ghaziabad, Vaishali is to relieve pain and inhibit the formation of new kidney stones.
+The primary goal of kidney stone treatment in Ghaziabad, Vaishali is to relieve pain and inhibit the formation of new kidney stones.
 Pain relief can be achieved by analgesics and spasmolytics; nausea and vomiting, by the administration of metoclopramide.

 ARE THE SYMPTOMS OF THE PRESENCE OF KIDNEY STONES?